glacier-modding/g2-mods/README.md

 # Glacier-Mods.com

+A website dedicated to hosting/documenting modifications for Glacier² Engine games.
+HITMAN 2 is the main focus atm, but hopefully ends up expanding to all Glacier² Engine games.

-I should start working on this but hit procrasination.
+I've started work on this but may hit points of procrasination